Enabling joint working and closer contacts

 Metro Mayor Andy Burnham and GM’s international leader Councillor Elise Wilson travelled to Essen in the Ruhr in September 2021 to sign the MoU.

 The Combined Authority of Greater Manchester (GM) and the Regional Association for the Ruhr (RVR) partnership is the first British-German strategic partnership at a regional level.
 It brings together traditional industrial regions of the two countries, comprising 94 towns and cities, a population of almost eight million and a combined GDP of £230 billion.
 The strategic partnership aims to broaden and intensify the political, business, educational and civic links between the two regions.

-Since the signing of the MoU, the BGA has led the work on the educational pillar by setting up six school partnerships between the two regions.
-These partnered schools are initially planning on carrying out virtual exchanges, to enable young people of both regions to practise their German or English and develop their intercultural skills.
+Since the signing of the MoU, the BGA and the Netzwerkstelle Städtepartnerschaften der Auslandsgesellschaft.de e.V. have led the work on the educational pillar by setting up five school partnerships between the two regions.

 The GM-Ruhr agreement provides a possible model for future regional partnerships.
 Indeed, the BGA is working with other Combined Authorities to explore possibilities for further British-German regional partnerships.

 Keen to debate contemporary UK-German issues?
 Interested in German history and culture?
 Or do you just want to meet like-minded people over beer and pretzels?
 In any of these cases, the BGA is for you.
 Join us now and become part of a dynamic and growing network of British-German relations enthusiasts.